 When we get married, we envision a long and prosperous life together.
 Unfortunately, things don’t always pan out, and sometimes couples realize they need to part ways.
 When facing such an emotionally charged process, you may seek a family law attorney Scottsdale residents count on – if you live in Arizona.

-Jensen Family Law in Scottsdale, AZ, can help you sort out all the details while safeguarding your rights.
-We offer aggressive legal representation to ensure you’re not taken for a ride in a divorce.
+Genesis Family Law and Divorce Lawyers in Scottsdale, AZ, can help you sort out all the details while safeguarding your rights.
+We offer aggressive legal representation to ensure you're not taken for a ride in a divorce.

 That said, when you’re about to get married or are already married, you may need to discuss a pre-nuptial or post-nuptial agreement.
 What do they stand for, and which is ideal for your situation?
 Let’s discuss the fundamental differences.